AmericanCouncils/secure-ng-resource/README.md

    for example because the user needs to be pre-recognized by the server even if their OpenId is valid, then you can optionally add a `message` key explaining why access was denied.
-5. Assuming access was allowed, then from that point forward any requests that go through secureNgResource using this authentication session will include an `Authorization` header of the form `SesID 123ABC` where `123ABC` is the session id that was given to `handleAuthResponse`.
-Note that cookies are *not* used.
+4. Assuming access was allowed, then from that point forward any requests that go through secureNgResource using this authentication session will include an `Authorization` header of the form `SesID 123ABC` where `123ABC` is the session id that was given to `handleAuthResponse`.
+Note that cookies are *not* used in these requests, although the client does keep its own cookie with the session ID cached.

 ## Credits